 - Ryan White Planning Council, Jurisdictional HIV Prevention Planning Group for Fulton & Dekalb Counties

-Dwight Curry Anderson has worked in the HIV/AIDS advocacy field for 20 years.
-Being a former educator for Atlanta Public Schools, that experience garnered Dwight the ability to relay technical subject manner in a way that clients of HIV services could understand.
-He has advocated and lobbied in Georgia and in Washington, DC on behalf of Georgia clients of HIV services.
+Dwight Curry Anderson has worked in the HIV/AIDS advocacy field for twenty years now.
+Being a former educator for Atlanta Public Schools, that experience garnered Mr. Anderson the ability to relay technical subject manner in a way that clients of HIV services could understand.
+Mr. Anderson has advocated and lobbied in Georgia and in Washington, DC on behalf of Georgia clients of HIV services.
 He has also organized conferences, seminars, and educational forums to inform clients of the best ways to improve health disparity outcomes.
-He works with the Ryan White Planning Council, Fulton County Department of Health and Wellness, and the HIV Jurisdictional Prevention Planning Group for Fulton and DeKalb Counties.
-This often entails working as an intermediary between clients and providers.
+He has worked with the Ryan White Planning Council, Fulton County Department of Health, and the HIV Jurisdictional Prevention Planning Group for Fulton and DeKalb Counties.
+This often entailed working as an intermediary between clients and providers.
 Currently Mr. Anderson is the Patient Navigator at a Ryan White clinic for DeKalb County Board of Health, along with being a facilitator for a support group for HIV Positive individuals through the Fulton County Board of Health.

-Dwight holds a Bachelors Degree in English from Ohio State University, with a minor in Black Studies, and has taken non-degree curriculums in Teacher Certification at the University of West Georgia and Georgia State University, and embarked on numerous trainings in HIV related subjects like testing procedures, counseling and facilitation, and education.
+Dwight Curry Anderson holds a Bachelor’s Degree in English from Ohio State University, with a minor in Black Studies, and has taken non-degree curriculums in Teacher Certification at the University of West Georgia, and Georgia State University.
+He has also embarked on numerous trainings in HIV related subjects like testing procedures, counseling and facilitation, and education.